RTcmix/rtcmix.github.io/reference/instruments/REV.md

 p6 | reverb amount | 0: dry --> 1: wet | yes | no |
 p7 | input channel |  -  | no | yes | default: 0 |

-   p3 (amplitude) and p6 (reverb amount) can receive dynamic updates from a table or real-time control source.
+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Author:  John Gibson, 7/19/99; rev for v4, 7/21/04
 based on several reverberators from the STK package (by Perry Cook, Gary Scavone, and Tim Stilson)